lorrx/GDAX-Trading-Bot/README.md

 # GDAX Trading Bot

-This program is an automated trading system that can autonomously trade the LTC / BTC and ETH / BTC pairs in the Coinbase Pro exchange.
+This program is an automated trading system that can autonomously trade the following currency pairs in the Coinbase Pro exchange.
+* LTC-BTC
+* ETH-BTC
+* ZRX-BTC
+* EOS-BTC
+* XLM-BTC

 Keep in mind that trading is a risky activity that can involve a loss of money.
 You should only invest the amount you can afford to lose.